JudeAnthone/quizwarstest/README.md

 QUIZ-WARS-MAIN REPO
-make this as a public repo after finals
+make this as a public repo after finals.